AjimasGalung/Analyze-olympic-games-history-with-SQL-BigQuery/README.md

-# Analyze Olympic Games History with SQL BigQuery
+# :books: Analyze Olympic Games History with SQL BigQuery

 ## :notebook_with_decorative_cover: Introduction
 Hi, I'm Ajimas Galung Candra, an aspiring data analyst and data scientist.
 In this project, I try to solve some SQL challenges from one of the Data enthusaist